SingleStore connector#

 Decimal type handling#

-DECIMAL types with unspecified precision or scale are mapped to a Trino DECIMAL with a default precision of 38 and default scale of 0.
-The scale can be changed by setting the decimal-mapping configuration property or the decimal_mapping session property to allow_overflow.
-The scale of the resulting type is controlled via the decimal-default-scale configuration property or the decimal-rounding-mode session property.
+DECIMAL types with unspecified precision or scale are ignored unless the decimal-mapping configuration property or the decimal_mapping session property is set to allow_overflow.
+Then such types are mapped to a Trino DECIMAL with a default precision of 38 and default scale of 0.
+To change the scale of the resulting type, use the decimal-default-scale configuration property or the decimal_default_scale session property.
 The precision is always 38.

 By default, values that require rounding or truncation to fit will cause a failure at runtime.
 This behavior is controlled via the decimal-rounding-mode configuration property or the decimal_rounding_mode session property, which can be set to UNNECESSARY (the default), UP, DOWN, CEILING, FLOOR, HALF_UP, HALF_DOWN, or HALF_EVEN (see RoundingMode).